Industry Task Force

 Placeholder for loading

-The ITF is chaired by Bruce Carnegie-Brown, Lloyd’s Chairman, and championed by John Neal, Lloyd’s Chief Executive Officer.
+The Insurance Task Force is chaired by John Neal, Lloyd’s CEO.
 Its members are drawn from across the global insurance industry, including:

 John Neal